NikhilKumarMutyala/Price-Prediction-in-Ride-Hailing-Services-based-on-Weather-Conditions/README.md

 * Verifying data quality

 #### Gathering Data
 We need to verify that we have acquired the data or at least gained access to the data, tested the data access process, and verified that the data exists.
-First we need to Outline data requirements, Verify data availability, Define selection criteria.
+First we need to Outline data requirements, Verify data availability, Define selection criteria.<br>

 We acquired the data from Kaggle Datasets.
 The dataset is Uber & Lyft Cab prices.
 You can download the dataset [here](https://www.kaggle.com/ravi72munde/uber-lyft-cab-prices).

 #### Describing Data
-We describe the source and formats of the data, the number of cases, the number and descriptions of the fields, and any other general information that may be important.
+We describe the source and formats of the data, the number of cases, the number and descriptions of the fields, and any other general information that may be important.<br>
+Data is discribed using dataframes, info, shape, head, describe functions.<br>
+Dataframes gives data in table format<br>
+info gives datatypes, no of columns, memory usage etc.<br>
+shape determines no of rows and columns.<br>
+head displays first 5 rows of dataframe.<br>
+describe shows count, mean, std, min, max, percentiles, etc.

 #### Exploring Data
-We look at the range of values and their distributions.
-We’ll use simple data manipulation and basic statistical techniques for further checks into the data.
+We look at the range of values and their distributions using EDA.
+We’ll use simple data manipulation and basic statistical techniques like count_values, missing values, etc for further checks into the data.
 Data exploration supports several purposes:
 * Get familiar with the data
 * Spot signs of data quality problems
 * Set the stage for data preparation steps
+All these are done using visualization for easy interpretation of data.
 #### Verifying Data Quality
 Now we have to determine whether it’s good enough to support our goals.
 We will often have some quality problem to address yet still be able to move forward, but at times the data quality is so poor that it cannot support our plan and we’ll have to look for alternatives.

 ### Data Preperation